dcordero/SiriRemoteView/README.md

 # SiriRemoteView

-Simple View representing a Siri Remote device
+Simple View representing a Siri Remote device to provide a more visual context to hint views.

 ![](preview.png)